 - Preheat oven to 375° F. and line a baking sheet with foil (for easy cleanup!).
 Set aside.

 - In a large skillet, heat vegetable oil over medium-high heat.
 Dry chicken thighs well and sprinkle skin with salt and pepper.
 Once oil is hot, place thighs, skin side down in to the oil and allow to cook until golden brown.
 Flip and cook on the other side for a few minutes.
-Remove chicken to the prepared baking sheet and place in to the pre-heated oven. (*Watch skin as chicken cooks in the oven and cover loosely with a piece of foil if it starts to brown too much).
+Remove chicken to the prepared baking sheet and place in to the pre-heated oven for about 20 minutes. (*Watch skin as chicken cooks in the oven and cover loosely with a piece of foil if it starts to brown too much).